itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 - The server side in a ***client-server architecture***

-- Responsibilities of the backend
+- What are the responsibilities of the backend?
 	- authentication
 	- session management
 	- business logic and DB access